 We all remember what March 2020 was like.
-In the midst of the confusion and panic that reigned as COVID-19 started shutting down the world, Dua Lipa, with a net worth of $25 Million, had to make a decision.
+In the midst of the confusion and panic that reigned as COVID-19 started shutting down the world, Dua Lipa, who reportedly has a net worth of $25 Million according to Celebrity Net Worth, had to make a decision.
 Her second album, Future Nostalgia, was set for release in early April.
 The stakes were high.
 She had won the 2019 Grammy for best new artist following the success of her 2017 self-titled debut, which included the global smash “New Rules.”
 The new record—more ambitious, blending disco and ’90s dance influences with modern pop songcraft—was poised to take her to the next level of stardom.

 But what would it mean to release Future Nostalgia at such a dark moment?
 Would anyone want to listen to an upbeat album?
 What would happen to her career if she were unable to tour?

 While most artists were scrambling to delay albums, music from Future Nostalgia leaked, and Lipa decided to move the release date up a week, to March 27.
 And then, with tour plans indefinitely postponed, she got to work.

 Unable to perform in front of a real audience, she did everything she could to remain a constant presence in her fans’ lives.
 She put out a steady stream of singles—then remixes and videos for each song, plus updated versions of the album.
 She did TV appearances from home, including as a guest host for Jimmy Kimmel Live, and assembled an elaborate livestream concert that drew an estimated five million views.